• Skip to primary navigation

 Gulf fritillary caterpillars munching on the leaves of the purple passionflower vine

-They are voracious eaters and may entirely deleaf the vine some years.
+The caterpillars are voracious eaters and may remove all of the leaves from the vine some years.
 It’s amusing to watch the bright orange caterpillars with black spikes munching away on the vines.
-The caterpillars start out very tiny, grow to be about 1.5 inches long, and then migrate to higher spots (like the eaves of our house) to make cocoons.
+The caterpillars start out very tiny but they grow to be about 1.5 inches long.
+When they are ready to form a chrysalis, they migrate to higher spots (like the eaves of our house) to make cocoons.
+Their chrysalises look very much like dead leaves.

 Gulf Fritillary emerging from cocoon